PetrilloAtWork/LArSoftUtilityScripts/README.md

 LArSoftUtilityScripts
 =====================

-Small scripts I use in working with LArSoft
+Small scripts I use in working with LArSoft.